captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ## PAOLA:
 She doesn’t date!
 ---
-If she did, you bet your tuches I would harass her.
+Because if she did, you bet your tuches I would ask her.
 ---
 ## DEV:
 It’s not that I don’t date.